Artiom Gaiduchevici

-Artiom Gaiduchevici (born 22 April 1987) is a Moldovan association footballer who plays as a goalkeeper.
+Artiom Gaiduchevici (born 22 April 1987) is a Moldovan former association footballer who played as a goalkeeper.
 Gaiduchevici has played for three clubs in Moldova as well as being capped by the Moldova national football team on six occasions.
 He has been described as Moldova's "most promising young goalkeeper".
 In December 2011, Gaiduchevici was also voted Moldova's best goalkeeper of 2011.

 Club career

 Zimbru Chisinau

 Artiom began his career at Zimbru Chisinau in the 2005–06 season.
 Zimbru finished in second place in the Moldovan National Division in his first season in senior football, with Gaiduchevici playing in two of their twenty-eight league games.
 This lack of first-team action prompted the goalkeeper to move to FC Iskra-Stal, who had just been promoted from the Moldovan "A" Division.
 Gaiduchevici hoped that he would stand a better chance of becoming the club's first-choice goalkeeper than at Zimbru.